John Rowe Townsend: Biography

 Townsend was born in Leeds and educated at Leeds Grammar School and Emmanuel College, Cambridge.
 His popular works include Gumble's Yard, his debut novel published in 1961; Widdershins Crescent (1965); and The Intruder (1969), which won the 1971 Edgar Award for Best Juvenile Mystery from the Mystery Writers of America.
 In Britain, The Intruder was adapted as a children's TV series starring Milton Johns as the stranger.
 He was for some time editor of The Guardians weekly international edition, and also served as the paper's children's books editor.

 Also in Britain, Noah's Castle was filmed by Southern Television, narrated by character Barry Mortimer (Simon Gipps-Kent), and transmitted in seven 25-minute episodes in 1980.

-He has had a relationship with Jill Paton Walsh since the early 1970s, but they only got married after the death of her first husband in 2004.
+He had had a relationship with Jill Paton Walsh from the early 1970s, but they were only married after the death of her first husband in 2004.